tri-cods/install/sections/atom.md

 3. Once the download is complete, *double-clik* on it to open it

-4. A the Atom.app icon will appear next to the zip file
+4. The Atom.app icon will appear next to the zip file

 ![Atom.app](../images/osx/atom/atom_zip.png)